 The only way for these subs to go in (and out) the Black Sea was to use the Bosporus Strait.
 However, Turkey didn’t allow any military vessel to use that passage invoking the Montreux Convention.

-Because of that, the Nazis disassembled the submarines, load them into trucks which travels 2,000 miles from Germany!
+Because of that, they disassembled the submarines, load them into trucks which travels 2,000 miles from Germany!